UKCloud/documentation/articles/azure/azs-how-create-vm-ps.md

 ---
-title: How to create a virtual machine using PowerShell | UKCloud Ltd
+title: How to create a virtual machine using PowerShell
 description: Provides help for creating a virtual machine on UKCloud for Microsoft Azure using PowerShell
 services: azure-stack
 author: Bailey Lawson